maxharlow/csvmatch/README.md

 $ cat data1.csv | csvmatch - data2.csv
 ```

+By default the two files are linked using an inner join -- only successful matches are returned.
+However using `-f` you can specify a `left-outer` join which will return everything from the first file, whether there was a match or not.
+You can also specify `right-outer` to do the same but for the second file, and `full-outer` to return everything from both files.

 ### Fuzzy matching

 CSV Match also supports fuzzy matching.
 This can be combined with any of the above options.